 Danner Trail 2650 Mid GTX - Lightest on the List

-The Trail 2650 confused us at first.
+The Trail 2650 is a bit of a contradiction on paper.
 It weighs about the same as a trail runner, but it has a mid-cut collar and Gore-Tex.
-On a fast-and-light day up Pleasant Mountain, it felt like cheating.
-Our feet were not tired at all after a pace we would normally only attempt in running shoes.
+On a fast-and-light day up a peak like Pleasant Mountain, it feels like cheating.
+Your feet stay fresh at a pace you would normally only attempt in running shoes.

-The Vibram 460 outsole with Megagrip rubber surprised us on wet rock.
+The Vibram 460 outsole with Megagrip rubber performs better on wet rock than its weight suggests.
 Not as sticky as the Salomon or La Sportiva compounds, but much better than expected for a boot this light.
-It handled the wet ledges on Bald Mountain in Camden without any sketchy moments.
+It handles the wet ledges on a trail like Bald Mountain in Camden without sketchy moments, and owners say the same.

 Where it falls short: loaded scrambles.
-On Tumbledown’s boulder field with a full daypack, the thin midsole let us feel every sharp edge, and the reduced ankle support made us cautious on uneven sections.
+On Tumbledown’s boulder field with a full daypack, the thin midsole lets you feel every sharp edge, and the reduced ankle support is reason to be cautious on uneven sections.
 This is a fast-hiking boot, not a mountaineering boot.
 If you carry heavy packs or do a lot of scrambling, look elsewhere.
 For quick day hikes and people who hate heavy footwear, it is a revelation.

 HOKA Anacapa Mid GTX - Easiest on Your Knees

-We gave the Anacapa to the member of our group with the worst knees and let him report back.
-After a full descent of Cadillac Mountain’s South Ridge, all granite steps and ledge drops, he said his knees felt like they did on a flat trail.
+The Anacapa is the boot to hand a hiker with bad knees.
+Owners with joint issues consistently report that after a full descent of something like Cadillac Mountain’s South Ridge, all granite steps and ledge drops, their knees feel the way they would on a flat trail.
 That cushioning is real and it matters.

 The Vibram Megagrip outsole is solid on wet rock.
-Not best-in-class, but reliable.
-We had no slipping incidents on standard Acadia trails, even in light rain.
+Not best-in-class, but reliable, with owners reporting no slipping issues on standard Acadia trails, even in light rain.

 The downside shows up on technical terrain.
-On the narrow ledges of Precipice Trail, the thick midsole made it harder to feel exactly where our foot was placed.
+On the narrow ledges of Precipice Trail, the thick midsole makes it harder to feel exactly where your foot is placed.
 That reduced ground feel is the price of all that cushion.
 On well-maintained trails and carriage roads, the comfort is unmatched.
 On technical scrambles, you want something with a thinner sole.

 If you are over 40 and your joints complain on descents, or if you regularly do 12-plus-mile days, the Anacapa should be on your short list.